0xmzn/OSC22-Linux-Workshop/session-1/README.md

 4. **Free**

-GNU/Linux is both free as in freedom and free of charge, it has a lot of great alternatives for proprietary sofrware that people use daily.
+GNU/Linux is both free as in freedom and free of charge, it has a lot of great alternatives for proprietary software that people use daily.

-5. **Decentralised Development**
+5. **Decentralized Development**

 GNU/Linux isn’t owned by a single company, its development is community driven.
 People contribute to the Linux kernel and other assets of the GNU operating system.

 6. **Customisability**

-The operating system is very modular and customisable, which allows you to create your own customised system according to your needs.
+The operating system is very modular and customisable, which allows you to create your own customized system according to your needs.

 7. **Much more!**